merna17798/Project_3_Udacity/readme.md

 * What is the relationship Stated Monthly Income & Income Verifiable?
 * What is the relationship between Investment From Friends Count & Investment From Friends Amount?
 * What is the relationship among LenderYield and Borrower APR  vs ProsperRating?
+* What is the relationship among Borrower Rate and Estimated Loss vs Estimated Effective Yield?
+* What is the relationship amongInvestors and Loan Origination Quarter vs Percent Funded?
 # Conclusion of findings:
 * We found most loans are among completed, current, Defaulted, and charged off; so we recommend making the categories of loan status in the previous categories to make it easier to be tracked and visualized.
 * It isn't necessary to have recommendations to borrow a loan.